 - Portable power supply for smartphones (preferably solar power banks).

 - Waterproof shoes

-- Warm: shoes, sweaters, gloves, and a sport coat, for wintertime
+- Warm: shoes, sweaters, gloves, and a sports coat, for wintertime

-- Gas or butane lighter (two) and a can of butane/gas for lighter
+- Gas or butane lighter (two) and a can of butane/gas for a lighter

 - Emergency fire starter

 - Full-body ponchos (like Rain Ponchos for Adults Reusable, 2 Pcs Raincoats for Women Men with Hood (E-Gray))

 - Portable sleeping bags (like DIBBATU Emergency Survival Sleeping Bag, Thermal Bivy Sack Blanket)

 - Emergency thermal blankets (like Swiss Safe Emergency Mylar Thermal Blankets + Bonus Gold Foil Space Blanket)

 - 2 (or more) persons portable tent (like Go Time Gear Life Tent Emergency Survival Shelter – 2-Person Bivy Tent)